Life As a Sports Medicine Physician

 - Examine and evaluate athletes prior to participation in sports activities to determine level of physical fitness or predisposition to injuries.

-- Record athletes’ medical histories and perform physical examinations.
+- Record athletes' medical care information and maintain medical records.

 These are the skills Sports Medicine Physicians say are the most useful in their careers: